 Types of Australian Prawns

-There are 4 main species of prawns.
+There are 4 main species of prawns, all with different flavour profiles and cooking performance.

 It’s good to be the king.